Full name Trent Alexander Boult

 Born July 22, 1989, Rotorua

-Major teams New Zealand, Delhi Daredevils, Kolkata Knight Riders, New Zealand A, New Zealand Under-19s, Northern Districts, Sunrisers Hyderabad
+Major teams New Zealand, Delhi Capitals, Delhi Daredevils, Kolkata Knight Riders, Mumbai Indians, New Zealand A, New Zealand Cricket XI, New Zealand Emerging Players, New Zealand Under-19s, New Zealand XI, Northern Districts, Sunrisers Hyderabad

 Playing role Bowler